 North: College Hill is a popular residential neighborhood that features a mix of various incomes.
 This is probably your best bet in the north section of the city.
 Nearby Winton Hills consists mostly of low-income housing projects.
 Carthage has a growing Hispanic population.
 Hartwell has about 6,000 middle-class residents. $$

 West: With more than 35,000 residents, Westwood is the city’s largest neighborhood.
 It’s also full of apartments; so don’t worry about not getting a spot.
-Westwood is a mostly middle class area with a mix of blacks and whites, and urban and suburban styling.
+Westwood is a mostly middle-income area with a mix of cultures and urban and suburban styling.
 Once a wealthy area, Price Hill (split up into the lower, east and west sections) is now mainly inhabited by working class families.
 Rents here are quite cheap, so your dollar will be a bit more flexible. $$

 Living in Cincinnati

 There are conflicting issues facing anyone renting in Cincinnati.
 You’ve got the glowing praise about its new development and value (Kiplinger Personal Finance magazine ranked Cincinnati 10th on its 2011 Best Value Cities list), while at the same time you have to be concerned about safety in many areas (CQ Press called it the 19th most dangerous city in 2009).
 Here a few other tips for living well in Cincinnati: